MapReduce

 )

-, which is needed for an efficient GPU implementation that also allows a nonzero init
+The neutral value is the neutral element for the operator op, which is needed for an efficient GPU implementation that also allows a nonzero init.

 CPU settings